CropAi/Data-Modeling/docs/README.md

 # Our Modules
 -   [label_binarizer_instance.py](https://github.com/CropAi/Data-Modeling/blob/master/modules/label_binarizer_instance.py)
 -   [label_images.py](https://github.com/CropAi/Data-Modeling/blob/master/label_images.py)
-: This python file is used to download the model file from google drive and run predictions on the image coming from the frontend.
+This python file is used to download the model file from google drive and run predictions on the image coming from the frontend.
+  How to run label_images.py file for Backend
+  You will need the encoder.pkl file present in Data Modelling Repo.
+  Download this repo and extract it.
+Copy the encoder.pkl file and paste it in your backend devt. (encoder.pkl file is         experimental....Work in progress)

+  Run the label_images.py file using this : python3 label_images.py [path to your leaf image]

 Refer [this](https://github.com/CropAi/Data-Modeling/blob/master/docs/transfer_learning.md) for knowing how to use transfer learning for Crop Disease Detection.